perturbing/vasil-tests/referencing-scripts-cip-33.md

 # How to reference scripts
-In this tutorial we will discuss the usage of the new functionality of referencing scripts [(1)](https://cips.cardano.org/cips/cip33/).
+In this tutorial, we will discuss the usage of the new functionality of referencing scripts [(1)](https://cips.cardano.org/cips/cip33/).
 ## What are scripts?
-Functionally scripts are witnesses that validate if an action is permitted on the Cardano blockchain.
-It takes some input and returns with either true of false.
-The cardano Blockchain currently has two types of scripts
+Functionally, scripts are witnesses that validate if an action is permitted on the Cardano blockchain.
+It takes some input and returns with either true or false.
+The Cardano Blockchain currently has two types of scripts.

 - Simple scripts
 - Plutus scripts

 Simple scripts are explained in detail here [(2)](https://github.com/input-output-hk/cardano-node/blob/master/doc/reference/simple-scripts.md) and plutus scripts are explained more in detail here [(3)](https://docs.cardano.org/plutus/Plutus-validator-scripts).
-Besides locking funds scripts also determine if a transaction can forge or burn native assets.
+Besides locking funds, scripts also determine if a transaction can forge or burn native assets.
 Currently, **every** transaction that utilizes a script must also provide the script corresponding to the action that they witness.
 The relation between scripts and their action is via the hash of the script.
-For minting or burning assets this relation is embedded in the policy id of the assets.
-Scripts that lock transaction outputs at an address this relation is embedded in the address.
+For minting or burning assets, this relation is embedded in the policy ID of the assets.
+Scripts that lock transaction outputs at an address, this relation is embedded in the address.

 ## What will change in the new Babbage?
-With the introduction of the new Babbage era it is now possible to reference scripts from previously create output.
+With the introduction of the new Babbage era, it is now possible to reference scripts from previously create output.
 This means that one can create an output that contains a script and later reference this transaction output in another transaction that uses that script to validate some action.
-The power of this is that this last transaction does not consume the output containing the script but only references the script.
-In this way multiple transactions can reference the script without appending the script again to the blockchain.
+The power of this is that this last transaction does not consume the output containing the script, but only references the script.
+In this way, multiple transactions can reference the script without appending the script again to the blockchain.
 This saves on fee's and on space on the ledger.

 ## An example
-To showcase this new feature we will use the trivial validator.
+To showcase this new feature, we will use the trivial validator.
 We will first create an output at its script address and an output at our key witnessed address that holds the script.
 Then we are going to spend the output at the script address with a transaction that references the script at the key witnessed address without consuming it.
-The used validator for this example is
+The used validator for this example is,
 ```haskell
 {-# LANGUAGE DataKinds         		#-}
 {-# LANGUAGE NoImplicitPrelude 		#-}